aiven/devportal/docs/platform/concepts/byoa.rst

 And as already mentioned, BYOA lets you apply any bonuses, discounts or free credits accruing to your existing account to your Aiven-managed services.

-(Apart from said discounts, cost savings are not typically achieved BYOA.
+(Apart from said discounts, cost savings are not typically achieved with BYOA.
 In the BYOA model, you pay less for the Aiven managed service costs, but you still have to pay the cloud service provider.
 This means that the total costs of the BYOA setup may not be lower (and may even be higher) than Aiven’s regular offering, where Aiven handles the cloud infrastructure costs.)

 Cost breakdown of the BYOA model
 --------------------------------